-The Civitas Dei Summer Fellowship (sponsored by the Thomistic Institute and the Institute for Human Ecology) supported rising scholars seeking to better understand the Catholic intellectual tradition.
-This summer’s program examined the search for happiness as a fundamental end of the person and the polis.
+The Civitas Dei Summer Fellowship (sponsored by the Thomistic Institute and the Institute for Human Ecology) supports rising scholars seeking to better understand the Catholic intellectual tradition.

-The week-long seminar introduced the 40 participants to foundational themes in philosophy, political theory, and theology, dealing with law, personhood, political life, and the search for happiness.
-The focus was an introduction to foundations of political and moral theory of Augustine, Aquinas, and modern constitutional jurisprudence.
-The program included visits to institutions in Washington, DC, as well as encounters with outstanding Catholic public figures.
-The seminar was an excellent way to think theoretically about the intersection of political theory, moral principles, and practical engagement, in the heart of the nation’s capital.
+The week-long seminar introduces students to foundational themes in philosophy, political theory, and theology, dealing with law, personhood, political life, and the search for happiness.
+The focus will be an introduction to foundations of political and moral theory of Augustine, Aquinas, and modern constitutional jurisprudence.
+The program will include visits to institutions in Washington, DC, as well as encounters with outstanding Catholic public figures.
+The seminar is an excellent way to think theoretically about the intersection of political theory, moral principles, and practical engagement, in the heart of the nation’s capital.

 View images from last year’s Fellowship here.